-4.1 Competitor's licence validity is held for a period of 1 January to the 31 December of the current year 4.2 Competitors are obliged to hold club membership and be a paid-up club member of a MSA-affiliated club for the formula they are purchasing a licence, prior to applying for a licence; 4.3 One Event Licence holder, shall mean that competitor only holds a licence for one day; 4.4 One Event Licence holders - points earned on the day, may not be counted towards that venue where the one event licence had been purchased, annual club championship points; 4.5 MSA shall have the sole rights to refuse a licence, in the event of the applicant not meeting the required regulations; 4.6 No medical cover for over the age of 75 (seventy-five) years old; 4.7 Official licences shall be renewable annually; validity shall be from the 01 January to end 31 December.
+4.1 Competitor's license validity is held for a period of 1 January to the 31 December of the current year 4.2 Competitors are obliged to hold club membership and be a paid-up club member of an MSA-affiliated club for the formula they are purchasing a license, prior to applying for a license; 4.3 One Event License holder, shall mean that competitor only holds a license for one day, this will only be allowed for cases that have been approved by SSP .
+4.4 One Event License holders - points earned on the day, may not be counted towards that venue where the one event license had been purchased, annual club championship points: 4.5 MSA shall have the sole rights to refuse a license, in the event of the applicant not meeting the required regulations; 4.6 No medical cover for over the age of 75 (seventy-five) years old; 4.7 Official licenses shall be renewable annually; validity shall be from the 01 January to end 31 December.
 4.8 No official under the age of 18 (eighteen) years old will be permitted to perform any duties on the infield in an exposed official in any capacity